 Prior to the annexation there was no surveillance in the Annexation Areas.
-The assessment provides for establishment of a surveillance program within and proximate to the properties in the Annexation Areas.
+The assessment provides for establishment and continuation of a surveillance program within and proximate to the properties in the Annexation Areas.
 Surveillance is conducted in a manner based upon equal spread of resources throughout the District boundaries, focusing on areas of likely sources.
 Treatment strategies are based upon the results of the surveillance programs, and are specifically designed for individual areas.

 Based on a preliminary investigation of the Annexation Areas, the District found mosquito sources and potential sources scattered throughout the area.
-All properties within the Annexation Areas are within mosquito-flying range of one or more mosquito sources.
-Furthermore, the area has long suffered from mosquitoes with the large number of sources and lack of any organized mosquito control.
+All properties within the

+Annexation Areas are within mosquito-flying range of one or more mosquito sources.
+Furthermore, prior to the annexation, the area suffered from the presence of mosquitoes, with a large number of sources and the lack of any organized mosquito control efforts or program.